D-Astudillo-ASC/hello-world-codepath/README.md

 ## App Name: hello_world

 ### App Description
-`TODO://` This is the prework intro project for the Android App Development Course and it is the very first Android application that I have developed.
+This is the prework intro project for the Android App Development Course and it is the very first Android application that I have developed.

 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src=http://g.recordit.co/8FaI1VnC88.gif width=200><br>

-`TODO://`

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {name}!